YassineNabat/ML_GESTIONOS/README.md

-Machine Learning Project with Python, Scikit-learn && XGBOOST By Mohamed Yassine Nabat && Barkouch Yassine
+A Machine Learning Project for predection with Python, Scikit-learn && XGBOOST By Mohamed Yassine Nabat && Barkouch Yassine

 ## Python
   ## Available python Scripts